singodiyashubham87/Shubham-s-Socials/README.md

 # Shubham-s-Socials
-This Repository is for my social account links website.
+This Repository is for my social account links webapp.